In this article, we look into the story of FTX and where to keep crypto for maximum safety.

 And Bankman-Fried even bought up some smaller competitors.

-Having bought into his own hype, the company founder created a crypto investing firm called Alameda Research.
+Having bought into his hype, the founder of Alameda Research created a crypto investing firm.

 And he padded its balance sheet with FTT, the digital currency of the FTX ecosystem.